 About six months postpartum I started becoming very short tempered.
-I call it Postpartum Rage.
+Call it postpartum depression or postpartum rage.
 There were days when I woke up just annoyed.
+At everything.
 There were days when every little thing made me angry.
 Things that are usually a mild annoyance became enraging.
 Sometimes I could tell I’m overreacting as it is happening.
-It’s almost like an out of body experience where I see myself yelling and freaking out, and somewhere I think “why are you getting so mad?
-This isn’t a big deal” and yet I’m still yelling, I can’t seem to stop getting mad.
+Almost like an out of body experience where I saw myself yelling and freaking out, somewhere I thought “why are you getting so mad?
+This isn’t a big deal” and yet I was still yelling, I couldn’t seem to stop being angry.
 I didn’t think I had PPD, I didn’t have the “normal” symptoms of not being able to stop crying or feeling unhappy or depressed all the time.
-I just had this anger seething just below the surface ready to explode at any provocation.
+I just had this rage seething just below the surface ready to explode at any provocation.
 A little while ago, I posted about the first steps I took to recognize and deal with all that rage and PPD.
 In this post I go into much more detail regarding how PPD manifested in me.
 Hopefully this story about my postpartum depression and postpartum rage will resonate with you.

 I know that anger is a pretty common symptom of depression.
 I had some similar symptoms when I was struggling with a bit of depression after our big move.
 But I didn’t make the connection between my anger and PPD.
 My symptoms didn’t match the cookie cutter stereotypical idea of what depression is like.
 Here is the “mom” section of the questionnaire I fill out at every well-child appointment for Booboo